felipemotarocha/sim-racer-demo/README.md

-# Sim Racer — Virtual Motorsport Championships
+# Acelera+ — Virtual Motorsport Championships

 Hi!
 This is the most ambitious project I'm currently working on, and is about virtual motorsport.